olasubomi/olasubomi/README.md

 - 👋 Hi, I’m @olasubomi
 - 👀 I’m interested in full stack web development of forms, landing pages, websites and apps!
-- 🌱 I’m currently learning Project Management and Agile processess.
+- 🌱 I’m currently developing my Product Management and Agile processess.
 - 💞️ I’m looking to collaborate on web and marketing projects.
 - 📫 How to reach me; Add me on here!